 5.4 The use of secondary and recycled aggregates is acknowledged to be of some importance within the Tees Valley.
 The Spatial Vision, Strategic Objective B and Policy MWC1 c) in the Mineral and Waste Core Strategy DPD all look to promote the use of alternative aggregate materials over primary aggregates.
-It is anticipated that the supply of recycled aggregates is likely to decline significantly in future years due to the loss of blast furnace slag from the steelworks.
-Further work will be undertaken to understand the extent to which the recycled and secondary aggregates which continue to be produced in the Tees Valley could be used as an alternative to primary aggregates.
+As part of a review further work may be required to be undertaken to understand the extent to which the recycled and secondary aggregate produced in the Tees Valley could be used as a substitute to primary aggregates.